proxytranslation/user-docs/dashboard2/crawler/crawlwizard.md

 There are four types of crawls, but most of the cases, you probably will see three of them as a selectable option in your crawl wizard.

-- *Wordcount (Discovery)*
-  The process maps the structure of the site by scanning each page for link elements and trying to follow these links.
+**Wordcount (Discovery):** The process maps the structure of the site by scanning each page for link elements and trying to follow these links.
 The content of the website is not stored, only the URL address of the visited pages, together with their status info.

-- *Content extraction (Scan)*
-  It extracts and stores the source content to be translated.
+**Content extraction (Scan):** It extracts and stores the source content to be translated.
 New source words added to the database are billed, therefore care must be taken when starting Scans.

-- *New content detection*
-  It runs through the set of pages selected for translation, but it does not store content at all, it's just providing a wordcount statistics based on pre-existing source entries.
+**New content detection:** It runs through the set of pages selected for translation, but it does not store content at all, it's just providing a wordcount statistics based on pre-existing source entries.

-- *TLS Content extraction (Scan)*
-  When the translatable site has various content by target languages, and the remote server would serve the requests based on the given locale codes, you can ingest the content with this type of crawl.
+**TLS Content extraction (Scan):** When the translatable site has various content by target languages, and the remote server would serve the requests based on the given locale codes, you can ingest the content with this type of crawl.

 You can read more about the selectable crawl options [here](/crawl.html).